Contributors: Kevin Clancy, Killian Dockrell

 Farmers should not be lulled into a false sense of security or complacency, nor should they adopt an “it won’t happen to me” mentality.
 There are relatively simple actions they can take to reduce the risk of injury:

-• use safe and appropriate equipment when working at height; and
+- Use safe and appropriate equipment when working at height

 Other such animal-based considerations include:

-• assess the temperament of cattle (if the animal has shown signs of aggression, it should not be in a field that has public access); and
+- Assess the temperament of cattle (if the animal has shown signs of aggression, it should not be in a field that has public access)

 Plainly, the emphasis must be on the effective management of risk.
-There are also implications for insurance cover where risk has not been managed effectively.
+There are also implications for insurance cover where risk has not been managed effectively which may affect cover.

-Shepherd and Wedderburn’s health and safety team can provide comprehensive advice on risk assessments and the prevention of incidents in the workplace.
+Our Health and Safety team can provide comprehensive advice on risk assessments and the prevention of incidents in the workplace.
 We can also offer guidance on investigations and prosecutions.